replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 20, 2023

 ### Bug Fixes {#bug-fixes-v2023-12-20-1}
-* Provides better error messaging when you visit an instance details page with an invalid app slug, customer ID, or instance ID in the URL.
+* Improves error messaging for the Instance Details page when there is an invalid app slug, customer ID, or instance ID in the URL.
-* Fixes failures installing applications with helm charts containing empty files.
+* Fixes installation failures for applications with Helm charts that contain empty files.

 ## v2023.12.19-3